 The Department of Psychology in the Kenneth P. Dietrich School of Arts and Sciences at the University of Pittsburgh invites students to apply for an exciting opportunity to learn from cutting edge researchers in psychology.
-The goal of the VIPitt program is to provide support and information to underrepresented students applying for graduate study in psychology at the University of Pittsburgh.
+The goal of the VIPitt program is to provide support and information to students applying for graduate study who can help us meet our diversity goals.
 The weekend includes seminars, panel discussions, and workshops on the components of a competitive graduate application, as well as formal and informal meetings with current graduate students and faculty in the applicants’ area of interest.
 Attendees also will be introduced to the Pitt psychology department, specific graduate programs, and graduate training in psychology broadly.
 Meetings with university administrators will focus on funding and resources available to underrepresented students.
-Travel, housing, and meals are provided for all attendees, as well as a tour of the city of Pittsburgh.
+Travel, housing, and meals are provided for all attendees.

 Individuals interested in pursing doctoral training in clinical, developmental, health, biological, social or cognitive psychology are invited to apply.
 Undergraduates (Juniors and Seniors) and college graduates are eligible.
 A GPA of 3.0 or higher and prior research experience are suggested but not required.
 Students must identify one or more Pitt Psychology faculty as prospective mentors.
-Students underrepresented in psychology (Alaska Natives, Black, Hispanic/Latinos, Native Americans, or Pacific Islanders) who are U.S. Citizens or Permanent Residents are eligible.
+Students underrepresented in psychology (Alaska Natives, Black, Hispanic/Latinx, Native Americans, or Pacific Islanders) who are U.S. Citizens or Permanent Residents are encouraged to apply.

 The application requires one letter of recommendation, unofficial transcripts (to be emailed to firstname.lastname@example.org), and GRE scores, if available.
 Applicants should include a two-page personal statement describing professional goals, past research experience, and how their research interests' align with faculty in our program.

 July 1 Applications Due